Denys88/rl_games/README.md

 * New methods didn't.
 It is impossible to turn it on from the yaml files.
 Once we find an env which trains better it will be added to the config.
 * Added shaped reward graph to the tensorboard.
 * Fixed bug with SAC not saving weights with save_frequency.
 * Added multi-node training support for GPU-accelerated training environments like Isaac Gym.
+No changes in training scripts are required.
 Thanks to @ankurhanda and @ArthurAllshire for assistance.

 1.6.0